Where Do I Put My Video Content?

 ScaleEngine Cost: VOD and HLS plans start at 9 cents per Gigabyte of streaming bandwidth.
 A small monthly minimum applies.

 Vimeo - Vimeo is a video hosting and delivery platform that allows you to easily and securely manage your video library.
-Vimeo provides automatic support within Instant TV Channel for triple-bitrate video streams and playlists.
+Vimeo provides automatic support within Instant TV Channel for multi-bitrate video streams and playlists.
 A Vimeo "Pro" account is required for use with Instant TV Channel.Here's a walk-through covering how to use Vimeo with Instant TV Channel.

 Other Compatible CDNs, OVPs, and Storage Providers -